brucezztong/ZZTong-Prefabs/README.txt

 DEPENDENCIES:

-This modlet depends only on the vanilla game and introduces no other requirements or dependencies.
-Future versions of this modlet may become to dependent on other modlets that introduce custom 3D assets.
+This modlet depends upon the "Custom Blocks Pack" modlet, which you should find has also been distributed with this modlet.
+Future versions of this modlet may become to dependent on other modlets.

 CLIENT INSTALLATION: (Windows)

 1. Go to %APPDATA%/7DaysToDie

 2. Locate or Create a "Mods" folder.
 	The folder does not exist by default.
 If this is your first Mod, then you will need to create the Mods folder.

+3. Place the "00-Custom-Blocks-Pack" folder in the Mods folder:
+	%APPDATA%/7DaysToDie/Mods ... %APPDATA/7DaysToDie/Mods/00-Custom-Blocks-Pack

-3. Place the "ZZTong-Prefabs" folder in the Mods folder:
+4. Place the "ZZTong-Prefabs" folder in the Mods folder:
 	%APPDATA%/7DaysToDie/Mods ... %APPDATA/7DaysToDie/Mods/ZZTong-Prefabs
-4. Review the "Conflicts" Section, below.

 CLIENT INSTALLATION (Mac) - TBD
 CLIENT INSTALLATION (Linux) - TBD